a short philosophy on privilege - having, building, sharing

 i.e. we don't want to simply give people "better/dignified work conditions", if that work is still causing harm to other beings in some invisibilized part of the supply chain, or as part of an extractive system. that's unfortunately the problem with a lot of action in social change sectors.

-we need to support people to grow - and to clarify the directionality - and the degree of their commitment/vows. we need their actions to align with greater value - not just for themselves, but for all life.
+we need to align our actions with greater value - not just for themselves, but for all life.

 a short philosophy on privilege: